|CARY CLARKE 503-225-5900 Ext. 228

 Leigh Broussard has worked for non-profits since moving to Portland from San Diego in 2004.
 She comes to Young Audiences after working for 1000 Friends of Oregon, Cascadia Wild, and various political campaigns.
 She is a CPA and holds a SPHR certificate in Human Resources.
 In San Diego she worked as an auditor for a CPA firm on nonprofit audits while livin on a boat and sailing into Mexican waters in the winter months.
 Before moving to San Diego she had a career as financial manager and administrator of large law firms in Century City.
 She started a non-profit in Los Angeles called the “Society of Creative and Performing Artists,” which provided living and studio space for a variety of artists and performers.
 She attended Immaculate Heart College in Hollywood from which she has a BA in Chemistry, and holds a masters in Accounting from California State University Northridge.

 Christi Crowley is responsible for fundraising, marketing, and grant writing to support Young Audiences’ arts in education programs that serve over 80,000 students each year.
 Christi has a background in project management and education and has a BA from Boston College in Elementary Education and Sociology.
-As a native Montanan, a love for outdoor activities and adventuring is in her blood, and in her free time you can find her hiking with her dog Rio, swimming, or traveling the world.
+As a native Montanan, a love for outdoor activities and adventuring is in her blood, and in her free time you can find her hiking in Forest Park with her dog Rio, swimming, or traveling the world.

 Adam Friedman originally hails from the Sierra Nevada Mountains near Lake Tahoe, and currently resides in Portland, Oregon.
 His passion for nature and the great outdoors has manifested itself in his artwork and other personal interests.
 Since 2006, Adam has worked in the arts as an educator, administrator, and advocate.
 He holds an MFA from the San Francisco Art institute, and his work has been exhibited across the United States.
 He is currently represented by the Eleanor Harwood Gallery in San Francisco, CA.